Medical School: University of New England College of Osteopathic Medicine

 Family Medicine Residency: Greater Lawrence Family Medicine Residency

-Julia McDonald DO, MPH brings compassion and innovation to her family medicine practice, which includes ambulatory care, obstetrics, hospital medicine, addiction treatment, and sexual and reproductive health care.
-Her dedication to primary care was recognized by the Maine Academy of Family Physicians when she was honored as Maine’s 2019 Family Physician of the Year.
+Julia McDonald DO, MPH brings compassion and innovation to their family medicine practice, which includes ambulatory care, obstetrics, hospital medicine, addiction treatment, and sexual and reproductive health care.
+Their dedication to primary care was recognized by the Maine Academy of Family Physicians when they were honored as Maine’s 2019 Family Physician of the Year.

-Dr. McDonald acknowledges the relationship between systems of oppression and health and is actively working towards greater economic, racial, gender, and health justice in Maine and in the world.
-She has been a faculty member at Maine-Dartmouth Family Medicine Residency since 2014.
-She also serves as the medical director of abortion services at Mabel Wadsworth Center in Bangor and provides reproductive health care at Maine Family Planning.
-Dr. McDonald relies on her decades of international experience as she brings primary care and dentistry teams to the region of Intibucá, Honduras to work alongside Honduran doctors, nurses, and dentists in an ongoing global health relationship since 2014.
+Dr. McDonald recognizes the relationship between systems of oppression and health and is committed to actively work towards greater economic, racial, gender, and health justice in Maine and in the world.
+A Maine-Dartmouth Family Medicine Residency faculty member since 2014, Dr. McDonald is also the medical director of abortion services at Mabel Wadsworth Center in Bangor and an abortion provider at Maine Family Planning.
+Dr. McDonald spent 2021 working with Médecins Sans Frontières in Ethiopia and DRC and since 2014 has led an annual medical and dentistry trip to Intibucá, Honduras for the residency.